wduminy/codespear.github.io/_posts/2013-08-11-first-impressions.md

 Other cool things I hope to learn more about is [jekyll](http://jekyllrb.com/), [markdown](http://daringfireball.net/projects/markdown/) and [liquid](http://liquidmarkup.org/).

 Strictly it is not required, but it would be nice to host locally.
 Because I am running on Windows, this ain't gonna be easy.
 Madhur Ahuja seems to have a [solution](http://www.madhur.co.in/blog/2013/07/20/buildportablejekyll.html).
-[Dropbox](https://www.dropbox.com/) might be useful but it takes ages to download the 215 MS zip file.
+He placed a files in [dropbox](https://www.dropbox.com/).
+This is useful but it takes ages to download the 215 MS zip file from there.

-My first impression of [github pages](http://pages.github.com/) is that I have at last a blogging solution where I can:
+My first impressions of [github pages](http://pages.github.com/) is that I have at last a blogging solution where I can:
  * write content using simple text files
  * control the formatting
  * use GitHub to manage the content